Become an ICC Grinspoon Fellow

 What is the Grinspoon Fellowship?

-For the 2017-2018 academic year, ICC will select 50 undergraduates to serve as Grinspoon Fellows on campuses nationwide.
+For the 2018-2019 academic year, ICC will select 50 undergraduates to serve as Grinspoon Fellows on campuses nationwide.
 Grinspoon Fellows will focus on building strong personal relationships with influentials on campus and effective pro-Israel coalitions at their schools.
-In preparation for the fellowship, students will attend an intensive leadership training seminar in Washington, D.C. this summer and receive year-round support from ICC professionals.
+In preparation for the fellowship, students will attend a mandatory leadership training seminar in Washington, D.C. this summer and receive year-round support from ICC professionals.
 Fellows will receive a $1,000 stipend for their participation.
 If you have questions about the Grinspoon Fellowship, please e-mail email@example.com.

 - Be willing and able to dedicate several hours per week to the fellowship, as well as increased hours as events warrant.

-- Not to hold any other official position with a national pro-Israel organization during the 2017-2018 academic year.
+- Not hold any other official position with a national pro-Israel organization during the 2018-2019 academic year.

 - Implement ICC campus initiatives throughout the academic year.